robstoll/atrium/README.md

 <details>
 <summary>💬 Use <code>because</code> only to give reasons for non-obvious assertions</summary>

 `because` can be a useful tool for explaining why there is a certain assertion.
-Sometimes it is not directly obvious one should expect something.
-In such cases, using `because` can make your code, and your error messages, easier to understand for other developers
-(including yourself in three months).
+Sometimes it is not directly obvious why one should expect something.
+In such cases, using `because` can make your code, and your error messages, easier to understand for other developers (including yourself in three months).

-Having said that, you should not use because if you are missing a specific predefined assertion function.
+Having said that, you should not use `because` if you are missing a specific predefined assertion function.
 You can use a [feature assertion](#feature-assertions), [write your own expectation function](#write-own-assertion-functions) or [propose an addition to Atrium](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=Missing%20Expectation%20Function) in such cases.